Link to Content Area

 1. Proof of English proficiency test:

-If the courses from the educational institutions of your previous academic credentials are fully taught in English, you can request the institutions, departments, or advising professors to issue an official certificate stating that the courses are fully taught in English.
+2. Proof of English as Medium of Instruction: If the courses from the educational institutions of your previous academic credentials are fully taught in English, you can request the institutions, departments, or advising professors to issue an official certificate stating that the courses are fully taught in English.

 3. Nationality Proof of English-speaking country: